Nail Rust Experiment with EM•1

 Nail rust experiment

-On the vials are the dates they were started (9/22/2004), and in the background is the website of the NY Times showing the date the photo was taken (4/25/2011), 6 years 7 months later.
+The vials' starting dates are on the vials (9/22/2004), and in the background, the NY Times website shows the date the photo was taken (4/25/2011), 6 years and 7 months later.

 In the one that's not rusted, the top of the vial shows rust because the air gap caused the very top to oxidize and rust, but the liquid portion has not rusted.